Skip to content

 Middleware

 • OpenJDK 17: A robust and widely-used open-source implementation of the Java Platform which provides the runtime environment necessary for running Java applications.
-The AP backend services are written in Java 17.
+The AP backend microservices are written in Java 17.

 • PostgreSQL: Version 14 or later.
 A powerful, open-source relational database management system that offers advanced features such as complex queries, foreign keys, triggers, and up-to-date compliance with SQL standards.
-The AP backend services use PostgreSQL databases for persistence of data.
+The AP backend microservices use PostgreSQL databases for persistence of metadata and operational data.

 • Identity: The identity service is responsible for security, authentication, authorization, and for user and client management.

-• Data pipeline: The data pipeline service is the main component of AP and is responsible for data catalog, data pipelines, views, destinations, workflows, data quality checks.
+• Data pipeline: The data pipeline service is the main component of AP and is responsible for data catalog, data pipelines, data quality checks, views, destinations and workflows.

 • Web UI: The UI is composed of two web apps written in React and Javascript: The analytics platform web app and the user management web app.